 Determining artistic similarity is not trivial: Mark Best told us that no two art pieces are the same.
 Even in the case of prints, where 100-200 copies (editions) of the same art piece are manufactured and numbered in order of production, an edition with a lower number (i.e. produced earlier) may sell for more than an edition with a higher number.
 Furthermore, drivers of similarity can vary at different price points, and whether art is purchased as a decoration or as an investment.
 In this paper, we provide a starting point for quantitatively measuring similarity between pieces, but acknowledge that better measures could be constructed.

 This thesis proceeds as follows.
 In Section I, we give a brief overview of the art auction system and process, followed by a discussion of anchoring and its role in this market.
-Section II surveys the literature relevant to anchoring in the art market, and explains how our research fits in.
+Section II surveys the literature relevant to anchoring in the art market, and explains how our research fits within the broader literature.
 Section III describes our methodology, which includes the original regressions of Beggs & Graddy (2009), our expanded regression models, and our measures of substitution.
 Section IV describes the original data of Beggs & Graddy, then introduces our new dataset.
 Section V gives our results.
 This includes our replication of the anchoring work of Beggs & Graddy, followed by our findings on anchoring cross-effects.
 We then present the results of our experiments on the three artist pairs suggested to us by Hadley Newton.
 Finally, Section VII concludes with a summary of our research and directions for future work.